hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

    When you specify a modules file, it should always contain the R module.

-To create a new vsc-Rproject environment using this modules file, run the following command:
+To create a new RStudio Project and vsc-Rproject environment using this modules file, run the following command:

 .. code:: bash

    $ vsc-rproject create NewProject --modules="$VSC_HOME/modules.txt"

 This will create a new RStudio Project named "NewProject" at the default location: ``$VSC_DATA/Rprojects``.
 The modules.txt file will be used when creating the project and stored in ``$VSC_DATA/Rprojects/.vsc-rproject/modules.env``.

 .. note::